Hendryboyz/aws/high-availability/AutoScalingGroup.md

   * Draining for CLB
   * Deregistration delay in ALB

+## Scaling Options

+### Maintain current instance levels at all times
+* maintain a specified number of running instances at all times
+* periodic healthy check
+* terminate unhealthy instance and launch a new one

+### Scale manually
+* the most basic way to scale resources
+* change in the maximum, minimum or desired capcity of auto scaling group
+* manage the process of creating or terminating instances to maintain the updated capacity

+### Scale based on a schedule
+* perform as a function of time and date automatically
+* know when to increase or decrease exactly

+### Use predictive scaling
+* also use Amazon EC2 Autoscaling in combination with AWS Auto Scaling to scale resources across multiple services
+* help you maintain optimal avialablity and performance by combining predictive scaling and dynamic scaling

+### Scale based on demand
+* using **scaling policies** - let you define parameters that control the scaling process

 ## Scaling Policies
 > based on eithor metrics that monitored or the scheduled action to scale in/out